Carbon monoxide awareness programme

 The Scout Association

-Reducing carbon monoxide harm among 350,000 young people
+Reducing carbon monoxide harm and increasing energy efficiency among 430,000 young people

 Our project at a glance